CliMT/climt/README.rst

 should work on most systems.
 From version 0.9.2 onwards, this command will install binary wheels, eliminating the requirement of a compiler on your system.

-Note - The GFS dynamical core has been made into a seperate package called gfs_dynamical_core_ for ease of maintenance.
-If you need the dynamical core, please install this package from source or directly using pip.

-    pip install gfs_dynamical_core

 Detailed instructions for Mac and Linux systems are available in the `documentation`_.